fletcherm/glsec_2011/one/01_slide.md

 !SLIDE code
     Feature: Ping command
-    As a client
+    As a server
-    I want to ping the server and see a response
+    I want to respond to clients
+      wondering if I'm online

 !SLIDE code
-    Scenario: Pinging the server
+    Scenario: Responding to a ping
     Given the server is online
     When I ping the server
     Then the client should receive
          a positive response
-    And the exit status should be 0

 !SLIDE
 # Back it up with Ruby #